andrei0x309/docs-clear-wallet/docs/ix2_installation.md

 group: getting-started
 description: How to install Clear EVM wallet
 templateEngine: njk,md
+type: docs
+pageOrder: 2
+# url: ./installation
 ---

 # Installation

 You can get the extension from Chrome store at [https://chrome.google.com/webstore/detail/clear-evm-wallet-clw/djlahdpfkflehaepgohnnodmaajabdlg?hl=en&authuser=0](https://chrome.google.com/webstore/detail/clear-evm-wallet-clw/djlahdpfkflehaepgohnnodmaajabdlg?hl=en&authuser=0)

-or you can install it from source code.
+or you can build and install it from source code.

 ## Installing from source code